mark-watson/Clojure-AI-Book/manuscript/jena_wrapper.md

         └── core_test.clj
 ~~~~~~~~

-While I expect that you will just use the Java code as-is, there is one modification that you might want to make for your applications: I turned on OWL reasoning by default.
-If you don't need OWL reasoning and you will be working with large numbers of RDF triples (tens of millions should file nicely in-memory on your laptop), then you might want to change the following two likes of code in **JenaApis.java** by uncommenting line 2 and commenting line 4:
+While I expect that you will just use the Java code as is, there is one modification that you might want to make for your applications: I turned on OWL reasoning by default.
+If you don't need OWL reasoning and you will be working with large numbers of RDF triples (tens of millions should fit nicely in-memory on your laptop), then you might want to change the following two lines of code in **JenaApis.java** by uncommenting line 2 and commenting line 4:

 {lang="java",linenos=on}
 ~~~~~~~~